apache/apisix-dashboard/docs/deploy.md

 3. Visit `http://127.0.0.1:8080` in your browser, `8080` is the default listen port of manager-api.

+## Configuration

+1. `conf.dag-lib-path` MUST use absoluet path, we could use `pwd` command.
+Only used when enable Plugin Orchestration.

+2. `conf.listen.host` is set to `127.0.0.1` so we could only visit it in private, we could change it to `0.0.0.0` to allow any visitors.

 ## NOTE

 1. When the manager-api is running in background, before we want to rebuild & re-deploy it, we should find the process id then kill it.